codingteam/codingteam.org.ru/Readme.md

 `ASPNETCORE_URLS=http://0.0.0.0:80` means listening port 80 for all addresses.
 The default setting is `http://localhost:5000`.

-You may specify some of the application settings in the `appsettings.json` file.
+You may specify the application settings in the `appsettings.json` file.
 The main settings section is `CtorSettings`:

 ```js
 "CtorSettings": {